studiobabydog/djangotextgamebuilder/README.md

 4. Install Requirements: Open a terminal (bash, cmd, etc) and navigate to the repository folder.
 Run `python -m pip install -r requirements.txt` to install the required programs.
 5. Launch the Server: In your terminal, start your Django server with the textgamebuilder/manage.py file.
 Your input should look something like this: `python manage.py runserver`.
 If you are using a virtual environment, it may also look like: `<path to virtual environment>/bin/python <path to textgamebuilder/manage.py> runserver`.
 If you are using VSCode, you can just use the "Run and Debug" option and use .vscode/launch.json, with the Python: Django interpreter, to launch the server instead.
 If your server starts up correctly, you should see something like this in your terminal: `Starting development server at http://127.0.0.1:8000/`.
 6. Open Running Server: In a browser of your choice (we recommend Firefox), open your server.
 The default Django location is http://127.0.0.1:8000/ but you can change this with some settings if you need to.
 7. Start Building Stories: If you have done all of the above correctly, when you open your server, you should see a message that says "Hello!
 Let's build some great text adventures!" and a simple bullet list navigation menu.
+8. Add Sample Stories (Optional): Open your database using a Relational Database Management software (for the standard sqlite db, DBrowser for SQLite is our recommendation).
+Run the .sql file in textgamebuilder/sample_stories.sql to insert a new Story and a set of Story Blocks into your database.
+Refresh your web browser and you should now see these in the "All Stories" and "All Story Blocks" pages.

-Happy adventuring!
+##Happy adventuring!